-I’m running a Monit based monitoring solution, but I do not have an email server (that I can use), so that when Monit Alerts happen, I receive a notification that something is wrong.
+I’m running a Monit based monitoring solution, but I do not have an email server (that I can use), so when something goes wrong and Monit Alerts is raised, I have no way receive a notification that something is wrong.

-So I built a quick notification system, based in Python, that when a Monit detects an error, it notifies me by activating a Kde Notification on my desktop…
+So I built a quick notification system, done in Python, that when a Monit detects an error, it notifies me by activating a KDE Notification on my desktop…

 The solution that I use is quite simple and quick (Warning it’s an hack…):